Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 2. Mount Kosciuszko Summit Walk

 The 18 km Mt Kosciuszko summit walk starts at Charlotte Pass, at the end of Kosciuszko Rd.
-The longer Main Range walking track starts at the same location.
+The longer Main Range Walk starts at the same location.

-Until 1977 it was possible to drive from Charlotte Pass to a point past Rawson Pass, but the road was closed in that year due to environmental concerns.
+Until 1977, it was possible to drive from Charlotte Pass to a point past Rawson Pass, but the road was closed that year due to environmental concerns.
 The track is open to hikers and cyclists only.

 Mount Kosciuszko Summit Walk